aws-quickstart/quickstart-compliance-pci-fsbp-remediation/README.md

 3. **Template 3 of 3:** aws-cis-cloudwatchlogmetricfilters.yml
 * Provisions CloudWatch Log Metric Filters and corresponding CloudWatch Alarms for each of the required CIS Benchmarks.
 Installs independently of templates 1 and 2.
 Provide email as input for SNS notification.
 Installs in approx 2-3 mins.

+## Troubleshooting

+For feedback, suggestions, or corrections, please email me at kanishk.mahajan@accenture.com